NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 ## File Status Lifecycle

 This section describes states pertaining to experimental data files throughout the data submission process.
 An experimental data file could be genomic sequence file (such as a BAM or FASTQ) or a pathology slide image file.
 The file lifecycle starts when a submitter uploads metadata for a file to the Submission Portal.
 The act of uploading the file metadata registers a description of the file in the GDC.
 The submitter can then use the [GDC Data Transfer Tool](https://gdc.nci.nih.gov/access-data/gdc-data-transfer-tool), a high performance client-based tool, to upload the actual file.
 Throughout the lifecycle, the file status transitions through various states from when the file is initially registered through file processing and release.

-To summarize the file status lifecycle and transition to various states, the following operations can be performed:

-* The submitter uploads the file metadata to the Submission Portal which sets the file status to REGISTERED.
-* The submitter uploads the actual file through the GDC Data Transfer Tool which sets the file status to UPLOADING and UPLOADED when the file upload has completed.
-The Submission Portal displays "__# Files Uploaded__" in the last chart on the dashboard which represents the number of files that the user uploaded through the GDC Data Transfer Tool.
-* The GDC validates the uploaded data which sets the file status to VALIDATING and VALIDATED once complete.
-* The submitter submits the validated file to the GDC which sets the file status to SUBMITTED.
-* The GDC processes the file which sets the file status to PROCESSING and PROCESSED once complete.
-* An error occurs during file validation or processing.
-The GDC sets the file status to ERROR.

 [![GDC Data Submission Portal File Status](images/gdc-submission-portal-file-state-vs-state.png)](images/gdc-submission-portal-file-state-vs-state.png "Click to see the full image.")